 Templo Mayor is something you could easily miss and I know because I almost did.
 Just northeast of the Zócalo you’ll find the ruined remains of Templo Mayor, one of the main temples of the Aztec city of Tenochtitlan (now Mexico City).

 The museum costs just about $3 USD and, for the love of Quetzalcoatl, don’t bring anything suspicious with you—like energy bars.
 (I got my Clif Bar confiscated after about 10 minutes of the security guard trying to figure out if it was a weapon or not.
 Then when I went back to pick it up (you bet your ass I’m getting my snack back), I had to search for it in the locked box of suspicious items—a steel cabinet full of only protein snacks and cereal bars.
 While I was standing there, one girl came back to retrieve her three mandarin oranges.)
+I love Mexico.

-Address | When you’re in the Zócalo looking at the cathedral, it’s in the plaza just behind it on the right.
+- Address: When you’re in the Zócalo looking at the cathedral, it’s in the plaza just behind it on the right.

-Hours | Tuesdays – Sundays, 9 am – 5 pm / Closed on Mondays
+- Hours: Tuesdays – Sundays, 9 am – 5 pm / Closed on Mondays

-Note | The outside parts are always open and free for viewing
+- Note: The outside parts are always open and free for viewing

 One of the funniest movies I’ve ever seen and did you know this is actually based on a true story?
 Fray Tormenta is a Mexican priest who spent 23 years as a masked luchador to earn money to support the orphanage he directed and this couldn’t make me any happier.